Peugeot e-5008 Review 2024

 How does that compare to seven-seat EV rivals?
 The Mercedes EQB starts at around £52,000, but the likes Kia EV9 is nearer £65,000.

-Peugeot's keeping it simple with the new e-5008 and offering it in just two trim levels: Allure and GT.
-Pick the e-5008 in Allure trim and you get 19-inch diamond cut alloy wheels, Peugeot Open & Go (that's keyless entry and start to you and I), a large 21-inch curved digital display (this incorporates both the digital instrument panel and central touchscreen media system), customisable ambient lighting, tri-zone automatic climate control, wireless smartphone charger, rear parking sensors and an HD rear view camera that includes a wash system to ensure it's kept clear.
+Peugeot has kept it simple with the new e-5008 and offers it in just two trim levels: Allure and GT.
+Pick the e-5008 in Allure trim and you get 19-inch diamond cut alloy wheels, Peugeot Open & Go (keyless entry and start), a large 21-inch curved digital display (incorporating both the digital instrument panel and central touchscreen media system), customisable ambient lighting, tri-zone automatic climate control, wireless smartphone charger, rear parking sensors and a rear view camera that includes a wash system to ensure it's kept clear.

 Ask the heycar experts: common questions